NixOS/rfcs/rfcs/0093-rfc-categories.md

 ## Some issues are not addressed by the community

 There is no appropriate venue for it.
-When reading the current RFC process, it becomes clear that it was made primarily with purely technical decisions in mind.
+When reading the current RFC process, it becomes clear that it was made primarily for technical decisions.
 It might only be a perception, but this perception systemically skews what's being discussed and what not.